pivotal/docs-tap/tap-gui/plugins/application-accelerator.md

 On the **Generate Accelerators** page, supply any configuration options needed to generate the project.
 The Application Architect will have defined these in the `accelerator.yaml` in the accelerator definition.
 Setting some options may cause others to appear that also need to be specified.
-If there are any errors on this page, for example, missing option values for required options, you'll get an error.

 ![Example configuration page for an accelerator.](./images/aa2_configuringAnAccelerator.png)

-Required fields are marked with an asterisk (*).

 ## Exploring a project during configuration